MinaFoundation/mina-fungible-token/documentation/deploy.md

 scheme, and it is recommended to do so.

 Any user purchasing a token should investigate the key management practices of the token deployer and validate the token contract permissions as one should with any o1js application.
+In particular, they should check that

+- The verification keys of the admin and token contract are as expected
+- Both admin and token contract have set the permission such that the verification key can only be set after a breaking update of the network
+- Both the admin and token contract have set the permissions to change permissions set to `impossible`
+- The deployment transaction of the token contract has not been changed to skip the `isNew` check that has been introduced in [Issue 1439](https://github.com/o1-labs/o1js/issues/1439).
+If a malicious deployer were to skip this test, they could mint tokens for themselves before deployment of the token contract.

 ## Initializing and deploying the token contract

 Next, the token contract needs to be deployed, via its `deploy()` function.

-After being deployed, the token contract needs to be initialized, by calling the `initialize()` method.
-That method initializes the contract state, and creates an account on the chain that will be used to track the current circulation of the token.
+After being deployed, the token contract needs to be initialized, by calling the `init()` function and `initialize()` method.
+Those make sure that the contract state is initialized, create an account on the chain that will be used to track the current circulation of the token, set all permissions on the account of the token contract and the account that's tracking the total circulation.

 [!NOTE] All three steps above can be carried out in a single transaction, or in separate transactions.
 It is highly recommended to have a single transaction with all three steps.